DevWamy/DevWamy/README.md

 ### Hi there 👋 and welcome to this space dedicated to my projects in development.
 You will find here the realisations I made in programming.
 I use this platform to share my work and my knowledge in this field.
-My name is Nadia, feel free to explore my projects to discover my work and to contact me if you have any questions or comments.
+Feel free to explore my projects to discover my work and to contact me if you have any questions or comments.

 <!--
 **DevWamy/DevWamy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.